Payment of Wages: Arkansas

 Authors: E. B. Chiles, IV, Cameron C. McCree and Amber Davis-Tanner, Quattlebaum, Grooms, Tull & Burrow PLLC

-- Arkansas employers must pay employees in cash, by check or direct deposit.
+- Arkansas employers must pay employees in cash, by check, direct deposit or payroll debit card.
 See Wage Payment Methods.

 - Employers must pay most employees at least semimonthly.
 Penalties are imposed for noncompliance.
 See Pay Frequency.